Payment Card Industry Security Standards Council

 Payment Card Industry (PCI) Data Security Standard, v3.0

 © 2006-2013 PCI Security Standards Council, LLC.
 All Rights Reserved.

-"All university information that is stored, processed or distributed is subject to this policy and the more specific provisions of the Data Stewardship Standard."
+"All university information that is stored, processed or distributed is subject to this policy and the specific provisions of the Data Stewardship Standard."
 Payment Card data is considered "Highly Confidential," as defined in the policy.
-JMU merchants may never store a PAN (Primary Account Number), expiration date, card security code, any information embeded within the Track, or any other data as prohibited by the PCI Data Security Standards.
+JMU merchants may only store truncated PAN (last 4 digits) and never any of the following: expiration date, card security code, any information embeded within the Track or any other data as prohibited by the PCI Data Security Standards.